phananh1096/A2-Frontend/README.md

-# Chatbot Concierge #
+# Search Photo Album #

 ## About ##

-Frontend starter repository for HW 1 of the Cloud Computing & Big Data class at Columbia University and New York University.
+Frontend starter repository for HW 2 of the Cloud Computing & Big Data class at Columbia University

 ## Usage ##